Arsenic-ATG/Awesome-Automations/Automations/newsFetch/README.md

 -  If you want to run with **npm**
     - Run `npm start`
+    - Run `npm run dev`.
+If you are contributing on this webapp

 - If you want to run with **yarn**
     - Run `yarn start`
+    - Run `yarn dev`.
+If you are contributing on this webapp

 open [localhost:3000](http://localhost:3000 "Go to localhost") on your default webbrowser